 Projects

-Forward-looking projects to build the bridge to a sustainable green future.
+Building the bridge to a sustainable green future:

-The result of this are products and services, some of which are far ahead of their time.
-They are linked to the conversion of the energy system to climate neutrality and autonomy and support also the implementation of the Strategy “Tyrol 2050 energy autonomous”.
+The result of our work are interlinked projects, products and also services, some of which are far ahead of their time.
+They are linked to the ongoing conversion of the energy system to climate neutrality and autonomy and also support the implementation of the “Tyrol 2050 Energy Autonomous” strategy.

-– Dr. Ernst Fleischhacker, Codex founder and chairman
+– Dr. Ernst Fleischhacker, Founder GEC and Chairman of the Codex Partnership

 EWest Research Laboratory